FaithAlone.net

 The first parallel is the fact that Jesus Christ, like the scapegoat, "bore our sins in his own body on the tree" (1 Peter 2:24).
 Similarly, the Bible says that God "hath made him to be sin for us, who knew no sin" (2 Corinthians 5:21), and "the Lord hath laid on him the iniquity of us all" (Isaiah 53:6).
 So, just like the scapegoat, Jesus was "the Lamb of God, which taketh away the sin of the world" (John 1:29), because all of our sins were placed on Him.

 The exiling of the goat into the wilderness symbolized the fact that "As far as the east is from the west, so far hath he removed our transgressions from us" (Psalm 103:12).
 God uses distance/location elsewhere to emphasize that our sins are gone (Isaiah 38:17, Micah 7:19).
-It's on the basis of Christ's atonement that God promises us "their sins and iniquities will I remember no more" (Hebrews 8:12, 10:17, Jeremiah 31:34, Isaiah 43:25).
+It is on the basis of Christ's atonement that God promises us "their sins and iniquities will I remember no more" (Hebrews 8:12, 10:17, Jeremiah 31:34, Isaiah 43:25).

 And, recall that all of these Old Testament references ultimately looked toward the cross, because "it is not possible that the blood of bulls and of goats should take away sins" (Hebrews 10:4), and God is a God that "will by no means clear the guilty" (Exodus 34:7, Numbers 14:18).
 Every time God forgave in the Old Testament, rather than being done by fiat, or capriciously, it was instead on the basis of Jesus Christ's atonement, which is outside of time, as He is the "Lamb slain from the foundation of the world" (Revelation 13:8).